Indonesian cuisine: Vegetarianism in Indonesia

 Vegetarianism is well represented in Indonesia, as a wide selection of vegetarian dishes and meat substitutes are served.
 According to a Euromonitor International survey conducted in 2018, Indonesia has the third-highest rate of vegetarianism growth.
 Dishes such as gado-gado, karedok, ketoprak, tauge goreng, pecel, urap, rujak and asinan are vegetarian dishes.
 However, dishes that use peanut sauce, such as gado-gado, karedok or ketoprak, might contain small amounts of shrimp paste, called "terasi".
 Shrimp paste is also often used to add flavour to spicy sambal chili paste served with lalap, assorted fresh vegetables.
 Fermented soy products, such as tempeh, "tahu" (tofu) and oncom are prevalent as meat substitutes and as a source of vegetable protein.
 In contemporary fusion cuisine, tempeh is used to replace meat patties and served as tempeh burgers.

 Most Indonesians do not practice strict vegetarianism and may consume vegetables or vegetarian dishes for their taste, preference, economic and health reasons.
-Small numbers of Indonesian Buddhists that practice vegetarianism for religious reasons.
+Small numbers of Indonesian Buddhists practice vegetarianism for religious reasons.